ceteri/exelixi/README.md

 Repeat the sequence of commands listed above.
 Great, your installation should now be complete and ready to roll!

-Now connect into the directory for the <b>Exelixi</b> distribution and launch the Framework, which in turn launches the Executors remotely:
+Connect into the directory for the <b>Exelixi</b> distribution and launch the Framework, which in turn launches the Executors remotely:

     python test_framework.py localhost:5050

-If this all runs successfully, the log should conclude with a final line:
+If everything runs successfully, the log should conclude with a final line:

     all tasks done, and all messages received; exiting

-See a GitHub gist of a successful run at [https://gist.github.com/ceteri/7609046]
+See a [GitHub gist](https://gist.github.com/ceteri/7609046) for an example of a successful run.

 ### Usage for Standalone Mode